Smitherman coped with texts about wife by visiting her grave

 I will love you and honor your all the days of my life.

-Sittenfeld and Seelbach brought up his wife in their text exchange more than a year ago, on Jan.
-16, 2018.
+A year earlier, Sittenfeld and Seelbach mentioned his wife in their text exchange.

 They texted back and forth about his radio show appearance earlier in the day.